collective/collective.calltoaction/README.rst

   This is basically a copy of the static text portlet with a few extra options.

 - In the portlet you can set the number of milliseconds before the overlay is shown.

-- When the overlay is shown, a cookie is set.
+  This can be several minutes and go over multiple pages: using a cookie, we keep track of how long you have been on the site.

-  We use this to show the overlay only once.
+- When the overlay is shown, the cookie is updated so that we show the overlay only once.
   The cookie is specific for this portlet: a new call to action portlet will be shown once too.